2tls-server/uc-sonoserver/levels/README.md

 3. `music_pre.mp3` OPTIONAL (if FFMPEG is installed, .wav will auto-convert)
 4. `jacket.png`
 5. `stage.png` OPTIONAL - if not provided, one will be generated using `jacket.png`
+6. `stage_thumbnail.png` OPTIONAL - must be provided if stage.png is provided (will also be generated from jacket.png)